obsidianmd/obsidian-help/en/Import notes/Import from Apple Notes.md

 ---
 permalink: import/apple-notes
 ---
 Obsidian allows you to easily migrate your notes from Apple Notes using the [[Importer|Importer plugin]].
-We recommend importing from Apple Notes on your macOS desktop rather than iOS.
+Currently, it only supports importing from Apple Notes on your macOS desktop.

-The Obsidian Importer plugin supports all Apple Notes content types including tables, images, drawings, scans, PDFs, and links introduced in iOS 17.

 ## Import Apple Notes data into Obsidian